rosshemsley/fcos/README.md

 ⚠️  **Note** This is still just a toy implementation.
 You probably shouldn't try and use it for anything yet.

 ## Quickstart
-From zero to training in under 2 minuts (assumes you have `pyenv` installed, with a working Python 3.8.1 available).
+From zero to training in under 2 minutes (assumes you have `pyenv` installed, with a working Python 3.8.1 available).

 ```
 pyenv local 3.8.1